twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **PACKAGEINFO** (unused) – Shows all functions and the Pascal log used to compile the program.
 * **TABOUTDIALOG** and **TABSTRACTABOUTDIALOG** (**TABOUTFORM** and **THLCREGISTERABOUTBOXDLG** in old versions) – Displays copyright, program/operating system version number, physical memory, registration information and MPL Licensed Open Source Software (version 6.0 & above) (**Help: About...**).
 * **TABSTRACTWELCOMEDIALOG** (**TWELCOMEFORM** in old versions) – Used by newcomers if `OnStartupShowWelcome` is enabled.
-* **TADDCHARACTERSFORM** (version 4.0 & above) – Adds characters to the font.
-In version 4.0 the menu item is hidden and adds glyph data from another font and only adds one character.
-In version 5.0 & above it adds up to 65,535 characters using empty glyphs.
+* **TADDCHARACTERSFORM** (version 4.0 & above) – Adds characters as empty glyphs to the font.
+In version 4.0 the menu item is hidden, adds glyph data from another font and only adds one character.
+In version 5.0 & above it adds up to 65,535 characters.
 * **TADDCHARACTERTOGLYPHINDEXMAPPINGFORM** – Shown when pressing **Select** in `TCHARACTERTOGLYPHINDEXMAPPINGFORM` (old versions) or the Unicode button in the glyph properties (new versions) to assign Unicode character values for each glyph.
 * **TADDCUSTOMNAMINGFORM** – Used by **Font Properties: Custom: Add...** to add custom naming fields for multiple languages.
 * **TADDFPCVLTSFORM** – Adds labels, tooltips or samples to character variants in the OpenType layout tables.